-How to Keep Female Genitalia Clean?
+How To Keep Female Genitalia Clean?

-• 6 hours ago
+• 2 days ago

 4 minute read.

-How to Keep Female Genitalia Clean?
+How To Keep Female Genitalia Clean?

 Feeling clean and fresh is important for many women, especially when it comes to intimate areas.
 Sometimes, we hear about different ways to stay clean, like using special products or practices.
 One of these practices is douching—a method some women use to wash the inside of their vagina.
 It’s often believed that douching helps with odor, cleanliness, or even infection prevention.
 But is it safe or necessary?